Amazonia

 Today we enjoy asphalt again and… though less potholes…

-At the end of this rather long day we reach San Javier, the first of the Jesuit Missions towns of the Chiquitania region.
-After dinner, we walk for a photo shooting around the humongous wooden cathedral from the year 1752.
+At the end of this rather long day we reach San Ramon, a first destination of the Jesuit Missions towns of the Chiquitania region.

 Late in the morning, we set off for Santa Cruz where we can relax, hanging around the plaza and do some souvenir shopping.
 In the evening, we have a farewell dinner.